gabejoseph/reciperemix/README.md

 ## Code of Conduct

-Everyone interacting in the StormData project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'energetic-middleware-9554'/storm_data/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Recipe Remix project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'energetic-middleware-9554'/reciperemix/blob/master/CODE_OF_CONDUCT.md).